Jellyfish-Insights/aurelia/run_on_docker.md

    `"Authentication:Google:ClientSecret"` with the Google client ID and secret that you created for Aurelia.
 Also, you can use the same ID and secret that you created for youtube credential file `client_secret.json`.
-More details of how to get this credential can be seen here: [link]
+More details of how to get this credential can be seen [here](https://github.com/Jellyfish-Insights/andromeda/blob/master/docs/how_to_get_credentials.md).

 4. If you plan to run the docker-compose with its default feature leave `"ConnectionStrings"` unchanged.